 Drug possession charges can arise from traffic violations, being caught in the wrong place at the wrong time, or from other criminal charges.
 The circumstances surrounding drug possession largely affect the seriousness of charges and sentencing.
 Whether your possession case is simple or part of a larger claim, the Riverside drug possession lawyers at the Law Offices of Graham D. Donath, APC, can help you protect your rights and your future.

 Many people view drug possession as a minor crime.
 Depending on the type of drug, the amount, and the circumstances, it may be.
 However, simple possession can still lead to a misdemeanor conviction and end up on your permanent record.
 It can prevent you from finding gainful employment or obtaining licensing in the state.
-A qualified criminal defense attorney can help get minor charges dropped or reduce in more serious cases.
+A qualified Riverside drug possession attorney can help get minor charges dropped or reduce in more serious cases.

 Not all drug possession has been changed, but several charges for simple possession of drugs are now considered a misdemeanor for most, but not all, people.